 Melanne Verveer, Co-Founder, Seneca Point Global; Executive Director, Georgetown Institute for Women, Peace and Security Kim Azzarelli, Co-Founder, Seneca Point Global; Chair and Co-founder, Avon Global Center for Women and Justice Andrea Jung, President and CEO, Grameen; Former CEO, Avon Products, Inc. Read more »

-Join us for a discussion of hell and purgatory within Dante’s Divine Comedy, led by Lynn Harris.
-The Clive James’s translation will be used, which was decades in the making and renders the entire epic as a coherent and compulsively readable lyric poem.
-Yet the translation reproduces the same wonderful momentum of the original Italian, propelling the reader along the pilgrim’s path from hell to heaven, from despair to revelation.
+Join us to discuss paradise within Dante’s Divine Comedy with discussion leader Lynn Harris.
+The Clive James’s translation will be used, which took decades to finish and renders the entire epic as a coherent and compulsively readable lyric poem.
+The translation reproduces the same wonderful momentum of the original Italian, propelling the reader along the pilgrim’s path, from hell to heaven, from despair to revelation.

-Part of the Club’s Good Lit Series, Underwritten by the Bernard Osher Foundation Read more »
+This program is part of the Good Lit series underwritten by the Bernard Osher Foundation Read more »

 James McBride's National Book Award-winning novel tells the story of John Brown and his raid on Harpers Ferry from the perspective of a young, freed slave who is mistaken for a girl and spends much of the novel riding the circuit with John Brown.
 Offensive, hilarious, violent and sad, James McBride fills the Kansas Territory with characters straight out of a Mel Brooks movie and then throws in a dash of Quentin Tarantino for good measure.
 Told from this perspective, it is simultaneously comic and brutal.